 Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.
-Due to uncertainty that may attach to Inferred Mineral Resources, Inferred Mineral Resources may not be upgraded to Measured and Indicated Mineral Resources or Proven and Probable Reserves as a result of continued exploration.
-Our LoM estimates and production schedule at the Otjikoto Mine assumes blending production from low grade stockpile material that has been classified as Indicated Mineral Resources and not Mineral Reserves.
-Although we have been successful in converting Mineral Resources to Mineral Reserves in the past, there is no certainty of converting Mineral Resources to Mineral Reserves and it may not be successful in the future.
+Our LoM estimates and production schedule at the Otjikoto Mine assumes blending production from low-grade stockpile material that has been classified as Indicated Mineral Resources and not Mineral Reserves.
+Our LoM estimates at Fekola also include Indicated Mineral Resources that have not been classified as Mineral Reserves.
+Although we have been successful in converting Mineral Resources to Mineral Resources in the past, there is no certainty of converting Mineral Resources to Mineral Resources and it may not be successful in the future.
+Due to uncertainty that may attach to Inferred Mineral Resources, there is no certainty that Inferred Mineral Resources will be upgraded to Measured and Indicated Mineral Resources or Proven and Probable Reserves as a result of continued exploration.